-The club's promotion hopes have taken a major blow with the news that the Wales striker's season is over
+Burnley's automatic promotion hopes have suffered a crushing blow with the news that striker Sam Vokes' season is over.

 The Wales international frontman has played a major role in firing the Lancashire club to the brink of a Premier League return with 20 goals in 39 Championship games.

 But Vokes ruptured his anterior cruciate knee ligament in Saturday's 2-0 home defeat against leaders Leicester City, a result that severely dented Burnley's title tilt.